 American Airlines to cut 1% of July flights as travel rebound strains operations

-June 20 (Reuters) - American Airlines (AAL.O) on Sunday said it would cancel around 1% of its flights in July to serve a surprise uptick in travel demand at a time when the airline struggles with unprecedented weather and a labor shortage at some of its hubs.
+(Reuters) - American Airlines on Sunday said it would cancel around 1% of its flights in July to serve a surprise uptick in travel demand at a time when the airline struggles with unprecedented weather and a labor shortage at some of its hubs.

 American Airlines said the move would bring additional resilience and certainty to its summer operations.